Laudato Si’ Week 16-24 May: Join in now: & – What is Laudato Si’?

 However much LS mourns the destruction of Creation and the plight of the poor, Francis never yields to despair: An authentic humanity… seems to dwell in the midst of our technological culture, almost unnoticed, like a mist seeping gently beneath a closed door. #112

-I’m going to end by quoting the words of a possible successor of Francis, the Filipino Cardinal Tagle: in LS, he says, We are called to free ourselves from all that is heavy and negative and wasteful and to enter into dialogue with our global family.
+I’m going to end by quoting the words of the Filipino Cardinal Tagle: in LS, he says, We are called to free ourselves from all that is heavy and negative and wasteful and to enter into dialogue with our global family.
 See here